cockroachdb/docs/v21.2/topology-geo-partitioned-replicas.md

 ---

 {{site.data.alerts.callout_info}}
 This pattern and the use of replication zones are fully supported.
-However, for most users, they are harder to use and in some cases can result in worse performance than the multi-region SQL abstractions.
-Cockroach Labs recommends that you [migrate to multi-region SQL](migrate-to-multiregion-sql.html) whenever possible.
+However, for most users, they are harder to use and in some cases can result in worse performance than the [multi-region SQL abstractions](multiregion-overview.html).
+Cockroach Labs recommends that you migrate to [regional by row tables](regional-tables.html#regional-by-row-tables) and [zone level survival goals](multiregion-overview.html#survive-zone-failures) whenever possible.
 {{site.data.alerts.end}}

 In a multi-region deployment, the geo-partitioned replicas topology is a good choice for tables with the following requirements: